alex-karpenko/git-events-runner/ROADMAP.md

 ## Next release

-- gitrepo: use the Mozilla CA bundle instead of system one and build controller/cloner images `FROM scratch`
-- hooks: tls listener for webhooks
-- refactor: looks like scheduler shouldn't be under RwLock because it's `add` method uses internal mutability

-## Wishes

-- hooks/gitrepo: rework secrets cache to watch requested secrets and update it on changes
 - cli: deploy, config, get state, remove
 - cli: configure webhook auth secrets and store them as hashes
 - chart: update to specify container registry and use docker.io by default.
 - tests: improve tests

+## Wishes

+- gitrepo: use the Mozilla CA bundle instead of system one and build controller/cloner images `FROM scratch`
+- refactor: looks like scheduler shouldn't be under RwLock because it's `add` method uses internal mutability
+- hooks/gitrepo: rework secrets cache to watch requested secrets and update it on changes

 ## Done